syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Form Fields.md

 ## Drop-Down

-You can add new Dropdown form field to a Word document using **AppendDropDownFormField** method of **WParagraph** class.
+You can add new Dropdown form field to a Word document by using **AppendDropDownFormField** method of **WParagraph** class.

 The following code illustrates how to add a new dropdown field.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add new section to the document
+//Adds new section to the document

 IWSection section = document.AddSection();

-//Add new paragraph to the section
+//Adds new paragraph to the section

 WParagraph paragraph = section.AddParagraph() as WParagraph;

 paragraph.AppendText("Educational Qualification\t");

-//Append Dropdown field
+//Appends Dropdown field

 WDropDownFormField dropdownfield = paragraph.AppendDropDownFormField();

-//Add items to the dropdown items collection
+//Adds items to the dropdown items collection

 dropdownfield.DropDownItems.Add("Higher");